Picking systems

 Combination of the systems

-Advantages and disadvantages of picking systems
+Advantages and disadvantages of the picking systems

-- Support for the employees
+- Support for employees

 - Quality assurance

-- Enabling high performance
+- Enable high performance

-- Always up-to-date stock control
+- Always up to date inventory control

 - High costs, depending on the degree of automation